Michael Minn (http://michaelminn.com)

 Create Grid Layer

-The Grid Type combo box at the bottom of the dialog allows selection of four types of grids:
+The Shape Type combo box permits selection of six types of grids:

-- Hexagon (polygon): Creates a grid of hexagons.
+- Hexagon: Creates a grid of interlocking hexagons.
 To maintain equilaterality, the ratio between the horizontal and vertical spacing is fixed (and different).
 Changing horizontal spacing will automatically change vertical spacing, and vice versa.
-The attributes for each polygon are for the center point.

 The hub distance tool iterates through each feature on the source points layer and finds the closest "hub" from the destination hubs layer based on Ellipsoidal distance.
 The output is a shapefile containing all the attributes from the source layer along with a distance field and the name of the hub based on an attribute selected in the Hub Layer Name Attribute box.